isaumya/fetch-api-sandbox/README.md

-# fetch-api-sandbox
+# Fetch API Sandbox
-A sandbox web app built using vanilla JS and ES6 to test Fetch API of ES6
+Fetch API Sandbox is a sandbox web application built using vanilla javascript with ES6 standards to test Fetch API of ES6.